 The Amaretto Sour tops many people’s list as a popular favorite.
 Yet this particular drink easily goes too sweet too fast or zings into the dark side of pucker up lemony sour in no time flat.
 Rather than mixing straight amaretto and lemon juice with a cross your fingers and hope for the best wicked smile, take the time to mellow out the drink with a couple of additional add-ins.
 Rum smoothes the sour out a bit while orange juice gives a wee burst of healthy citrus flavor shine.

-Toiling in Trouble Sour – adapted by Cheri Loughlin from the Amaretto Sour
+Toiling in Trouble Sour – adapted by Cheri Loughlin

 2 ounces Amaretto